 \section{Conclusions}

-We have derived a time-dependent Markovian master equation for a system with arbitrary driving fields, starting from the Nakajima-Zwanzig equation in an interaction picture.
+We have derived a time-dependent Markovian master equation for a system subject to driving fields, starting from the Nakajima-Zwanzig equation in an interaction picture.
 The procedure is based on the proof of convergence of the Nakajima-Zwanzig equation for the system density matrix to a Markovian evolution, under a weak-coupling limit $g\rightarrow 0$ between the system and the environment and makes use of a time rescaling $t=\tau/g^2$.

-In order to perform this limit consistently, we have introduced a renormalization of the system parameters $\{ \lambda \}$ which appear in the Hamiltonian $H_S(t; \{ \lambda \})$, to reabsorb the dependence on $g$ in $H_S$ after the time rescaling, extending the usual procedure outlined by Davies (\cite{Davies_1, Davies_2}).
+In order to perform this limit consistently, we have introduced a renormalisation of the system parameters $\{ \lambda \}$ which appear in the Hamiltonian $H_S(t, \lambda)$, to reabsorb the dependence on $g$ in $H_S$ after the time rescaling, extending the canonical procedure outlined by Davies (\cite{Davies_1, Davies_2}).

-We have developed a novel and precise derivation, incorporating two key ingredients.
-First, we utilize the method of stationary phase, a proven and effective tool for producing accurate bounds for the approximations involved.
+We have developed a systematic and accurate derivation, incorporating two key ingredients.
+First, we utilise the method of stationary phase, a proven effective tool for generating accurate bounds for the approximations involved.
 Secondly, we employ a lemma which demonstrates that, when subject to time rescaling and weak coupling, only adiabatic contributions to the time-evolution operator $U_S(t)$ are relevant.
-This allows us to include non-adiabatic contributions naturally, as we utilize the entire time evolution operator to express the equation in the Schrödinger picture.
+This allows us to include non-adiabatic contributions naturally, as we utilise the entire time evolution operator to express the equation in the Schrödinger picture.
 Together, these ingredients enable us to achieve a highly accurate and rigorous derivation.

-The validity of the derived master equation is characterized by a series of sufficient conditions, namely weak-coupling, integrability of the environment correlation functions, a full-secular approximation and a condition on the driving which is sufficiently loose to allow us to explore strong driving regimes.
+The validity of the derived master equation is characterised by a series of sufficient conditions, namely weak-coupling, integrability of the environment correlation functions, a full-secular approximation and a condition on the driving which is sufficiently loose to allow us to explore strong driving regimes.